 The Internet tells me there are more than 40,000 varieties of rice, which seems entirely plausible, a reasonable number.
-It might have been much higher, given that for some three billion people, rice is part of the every day, rice is elemental.
+It might have been much higher, given that for some three billion people, rice is part of the every day.

 Once upon a trip to India, I remember going to a local Kolkata market in the early evening.
 We are visiting the neighborhood purveyor of high quality and specialty rice.
-He is trusted by my family to sell unadulterated basmati rice, rice that is free of rot or bugs, uncontaminated by the cheap or barely edible.
-A table is placed squarely in the middle of his shop, which is large, a three sided room that is perhaps 12 x 12.
+He is trusted by my family to sell unadulterated basmati rice, rice that is free of rot or bugs, uncontaminated by powders or lesser rice.
+A table is placed squarely in the middle of his shop, which is a large three sided room, perhaps 12 x 12.
 The shop owner sits on the top of this table, his haunches in a deep squat.
 Crammed into every available space are bags and bags of rice – tall, rough burlap bags that resemble fat barrels, a gathering of still, corpulent sentinels patiently waiting with their mouths open wide.
 Each bag contains a different kind of rice.

 Bengali Mishti Pulao

 That evening, my aunts purchased basmati rice for Bengali Mishti Pulao.
-Basmati rice (Bengali: বাসমতী ) is popular these days, and is available pretty much anywhere, (even Target).
+Basmati rice (Bengali: বাসমতী ) is popular these days and available pretty much anywhere (even Target).
 But not all basmati is created equal.
 Look for rice that is long and slender, and grain that smells of grass and yesterday’s flowers.
 When cooked, Basmati is a fragrant revelation, with notes of spice and jasmine.

 Basmati is usually reserved for special occasions, and if one can make mishti pulao well, then one can leave an imprint.
-Bengali mishti pulao pays tribute to the Bengali temperament, and those who love mishti pulao do so ardently.
+Mishti pulao pays tribute to the Bengali palette, and those who love mishti pulao do so ardently.